mert-kurttutan/mathfun-rs/README.md

 Prvoides simd-enabled implementation of several mathfunctions to help deep learning and high performance computing in rust have high performance.

 # Threading control
-The library uses rayon for parallelism.
 You can control the number of threads used by setting the `MATHFUN_NUM_THREADS` environment variable.
 Max number of thrading is 2 due to higher number of threads causing performance degradation.

 # Hardware support: